News Breakfast: History

 In November 2011, it was announced that the ABC News Breakfast brand would expand to the weekend with Weekend Breakfast hosted by Andrew Geoghegan and Miriam Corowa.

 In January 2014, ABC News Breakfast had an extensive makeover, launching a larger new and improved set with three different individual presenting areas.
 The set includes a news desk, a newswall presenting area and a soft set with seating.
 The new set kept the existing couch that has been seen on air since the show's launch.

 In April 2017, following the refresh of the ABC News brand, the show rebranded to News Breakfast.

 In May 2019, Trioli announced she will leave News Breakfast to replace Jon Faine as the Mornings presenter on ABC Radio Melbourne.

-In June 2019, ABC announced that Lisa Millar would succeed Virginia Trioli, commencing on 19 August.
+In June 2019, the ABC announced that Lisa Millar would succeed Virginia Trioli, commencing on 19 August.
 Trioli finished on the show on 16 August.

+In November 2023, the ABC announced that Bridget Brennan will join the show as news presenter and co-host the show one day per week whilst Lisa Millar works on other projects.

+In July 2024, Millar announced she would leave News Breakfast, to focus on other projects across the ABC.
+Her last show was on 23 August 2024.
+Bridget Brennan was then announced as Millar's replacement.

+In November 2024, Rowland announced that he would leave News Breakfast after almost 15 years to focus on other parts of his career within the ABC.
+His last show was on 13 December 2024.
+In December 2024, ABC announced that former ABC News correspondent and ABC News ACT presenter James Glenday would replace Rowland from 20 January 2025.
+Catherine Murphy also joined the team as sports presenter in 2025.

 Format

 News Breakfast covers the latest news, analysis, debate, finance, sport and weather.
 It draws upon the resources of ABC newsrooms and radio programs across Australia and the world.

-The program is broadcast live on ABC in the states of New South Wales, Australian Capital Territory, Victoria and Tasmania all-year round.
+The program is broadcast live on ABC TV and ABC News channel in the states of New South Wales, Australian Capital Territory, Victoria and Tasmania all-year round.
 It is broadcast on a 30-minute delay in South Australia (all-year) and the Northern Territory (wintertime).
 On wintertime, Queensland broadcasts the program live, while Western Australia airs the program on a two-hour delay.

 During summer, when only some Australian states adopt daylight saving time, Queensland receives the program on a one-hour delay, a 90-minute delay in the Northern Territory and on a three-hour delay in Western Australia.
 Either way, the ABC News channel broadcasts the program live across Australia from 6:00 am AEST/AEDT.